Fr3d/camect-ha/README.md

 - Network access between Home Assistant and your Hub(s)

 ## Installation ##
 Using [HACS](https://hacs.xyz/) to install is the recommended method.
 Add the URL for this repo as a custom repository, and then install it using the Explore & Download button.
-Ensure you pick the right repo, as there's a similar one for the original Camect team's code.
+Ensure you pick the correct repo, as there's a similar one for the original Camect team's code.
+Look for this repo's description; "Camect Hub integration for Home Assistant / HACS".

 If you install it manually you _might_ need to add one line to your `configuration.yaml` before Home Assistant will detect it:
 ```yaml